 ☑ Learn from examples

-We recommend that you explore the policies on our Open Data Policy Collection to get a sense of the kind of language other places have used in their policies.
-We also encourage you to copy, paste, and remix the content as you please.
+Explore existing open data policies in our Open Data Policy Collection to get a sense of the kind of language commonly used in open data policies.
+Cities are encouraged to copy, paste, and adjust the content as to better suit their needs.

 ☑ Incorporate best practices

-Our team at the Sunlight Foundation has put together guidelines that address what data should be public, how to make data public, and how to implement your policy.
-Incorporating these guidelines can be key to the success of your program and the effectiveness of your policy.
+The Sunlight Foundation’s Open Cities team created guidelines addressing what data should be public, how to make data public, and how to implement policy.
+Incorporating these guidelines can aid in the success of an open data program, and ensure effectiveness of open data policy.

 ☑ Craft policy in the open

-Throughout the entire open data process it’s important to include all relevant stakeholders on both the open policy objectives and program design.
-This means stakeholders both inside and outside city hall—anyone who may have an interest or may be impacted by new open data policy.
+It’s important to include all relevant stakeholders throughout the entire open data process, including discussions of policy objectives and program design.
+Relevant stakeholders include those both inside and outside city hall — in essence, anyone who may have an interest or be impacted by new open data policy.

-This engagement is especially critical as the policy language itself is drafted.
+This engagement is especially critical in drafting policy language.

 Hosting internal and public meetings is one tried-and-true approach.
 Many cities are also exploring collaborative online approaches to policy making that empower external stakeholders to participate in the process.
-One tool is Madison, a free platform that allows the public to comment on proposed policies.
+This approach was used to great success in Madison, where the city provided a free platform facilitating public comment on proposed policies.
 Check out the resources below for more tools and guides for engaging stakeholders in drafting policy.

-It’s not enough to simply draft a policy, it needs to be formally adopted and implemented to move the city toward its identified open data objectives.
+It’s not enough to simply draft a policy, it must be formally adopted and implemented to move the city toward its identified open data objectives.

 ☑ Build support and enact